International Fellows Programme

 Application enquiries should be directed to firstname.lastname@example.org

-For a discussion about the role, contact Marcus Lee
+For a discussion about the role and around flexible working, contact Marcus Lee.

 Applications should be accompanied by:

-- Curriculum vitae, complete list of publications and details of three referees;
+- Curriculum vitae, including a complete list of publications and details of three referees;

-- A two page description summarising scientific achievements to date; and
+- Up to two page description summarising scientific achievements to date; and

-- A three page outline of future research plans indicating how these fit with, contribute to and make use of the Wellcome Sanger Institute’s programmes and infrastructure.
+- Up to three page outline of future research plans indicating how these fit with, contribute to and make use of the Wellcome Sanger Institute’s programmes and infrastructure.